Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: The subset of -stable +-stable sections ( B-zero )

 \subsection{Adjoint analogs}

 The subspace $\myB^0$ of $H^0$ provides a global analog of the test ideal in positive characteristic and the multiplier ideal in mixed characteristic.
 In fact, we will see it frequently as a graded piece of the $R^+$-test ideal for a cone.
 Therefore, the subspace $\myB^0$, in contrast to $S^0$ of \cite{SchwedeACanonicalLinearSystem} (a global analog of a non-$F$-pure ideal / lc ideal), cannot satisfy the sharpest possible adjunction to a divisor.
 To address this problem we will create an adjoint-ideal version of $\myB^0$, to which we can lift sections.
 With notation as in \autoref{setup} assume that $\Delta = S + B$ where $S$ is a reduced divisor whose components do not appear in $B$.

-For each irreducible component $S_i$ of $S$ ($i = 1, \dots, t$), choose an integral subscheme $S_i^+$ of $X^+$ which lies over $S$ and use $S^+$ to denote the disjoint union of these $S_i^+$.
-Notice that this $S_i^+$ is indeed the absolute integral closure of $S$ so this is not an abuse of notation.
+For each irreducible component $S_i$ of $S$ ($i = 1, \dots, t$), choose an integral subscheme $S_i^+$ of $X^+$ which lies over $S$.
+Notice that this $S_i^+$ is indeed an absolute integral closure of $S$ so this is not an abuse of notation.
 Equivalently this means that for every {normal} finite cover $Y \to X$ we pick a compatible choice of prime divisor $S_{i,Y}$ lying above $S_i$.
 In that case, we set $S_Y$ to be the sum of the $S_{i,Y}$.
-If $Y \to X$ is an alteration, we pick the $S_{i,Y}$ to be the strict transform of the corresponding divisors on the Stein factorization.
+We define: